MoritzHayden/discord-fun-facts/README.md

 ## About

-This repository fetches a fun fact from a [facts API](https://api-ninjas.com/api/facts) and posts it to a Discord server via webhook.
+This repository fetches fun facts from a [facts API](https://api-ninjas.com/api/facts) and posts them to a Discord server via webhook.

 ## Deployment